 Although, fast fashion feels necessary in areas that concern, for example, children to teen clothing, workwear, or those who cannot afford to buy pricier clothes.
 Basically, clothing that will likely have a short life span.
 This is where thrifting should counter that necessity as there are plenty of reusable garments in thrift stores.
 So, I don’t mean you should stop shopping at these types of stores.
 Instead, consider consuming less, reusing clothes, or upcycling clothing when possible, to combat the issue of clothing pileups.
 Donations can still be made to charities without needing something in return as that is the premise of buying from thrift shops.
 Only charities that specify clothing as a needed provision truly deserve the abundance of clothes.

 A final note, garment care may also be something you think about when I mentioned luxury items earlier.
 In short, learn to handwash or invest in a steamer (you won’t regret it).
 To me, brands that take account of every part of the production process, though still somewhat in aid of capitalism, feel more sustainable than thrifting, and the level of quality and reusability makes fast fashion inessential.
 If people honestly take this to heart and purchase sparingly, they are then likely to make a difference in the sustainable cause.
-But sustainability is achievable only if we get out of the mindset of being trendy and stop making affordability the priority, as this should not stand in place of long-term use and environmental soundness.
+But sustainability is achievable only if we get out of the mindset of being trendy and stop making affordability the priority, as this should not stand in place of long-term use and environmental upkeep.
 Obviously, true sustainability in fashion would concern reusability or be in the form of harvesting our own fabric and making our own garments, but it’s too medieval of a solution in a world driven by convenience.